Who works harder than Santa Claus over the holidays? OK, your liver’s not a person (or even an elf), but it does give St. Nick a run for his money.

 Santa has lots of gifts to deliver, no doubt, but your liver never takes a break from performing the 500-plus functions that are vital to keeping you alive.
 Screening and processing food and drink, cleaning your blood of toxins, keeping your hormones and cholesterol in check – your liver does it all, and much more, around the clock.
 Santa, meanwhile, has one big night, and then he mails it in for months!

 As well as producing hangovers and holiday bloat that makes Santa look slim, pushing your liver too hard can have serious health consequences.
-That’s why it’s important to know what affects liver health and how to give it a break when it needs one.
+That’s why it’s important to know what to do for liver health and how to give it a break when it needs one.

 Dial down the drinking

 Because the liver has so much to do, it can only handle so much alcohol at once.
 One rum and eggnog?
 Of course!
 A second rum and eggnog?
 It’s the holidays, so why not?
-But drinking more than this in one sitting, or having multiple drinks on a daily basis, forces your liver to work overtime.
-This can result in the destruction of liver cells and a buildup of fat deposits that, if left unchecked, can lead to much worse.
+But drinking more than this in one sitting, or having multiple drinks every day, forces your liver to work overtime.
+This can result in the destruction of liver cells and a build-up of fat deposits that, if left unchecked, can lead to much worse.

 Never mix alcohol and medication